Kingdom of Chitral: Rais dynasty

-Alternative Reconstruction by Wolfgang Holzwarth
+Alternative reconstruction by Wolfgang Holzwarth

-Wolfgang Holzwarth conducted a recent investigation that challenges the account's reconstruction of the Rais period, claiming that it fails to acknowledge the spread of Islam in Chitral and Gilgit.
-According to Holzwarth, the Chagatai Khanate brought Islam to the region in the early 16th century, establishing subcenters in Mastuj and Yasin.
+Wolfgang Holzwarth has conducted a recent investigation that challenges the account's reconstruction of the Rais period, claiming that it fails to acknowledge the spread of Islam in Chitral and Gilgit.
+According to Holzwarth, the Chagatai Khanate brought Islam to the region in the early 16th century, establishing sub-centers in Mastuj and Yasin.
 He cites the successful military expeditions led by Mirza Haidar from Yarkand into the Hindu Kush between 1520 and 1550 as evidence.
 The first independent Muslim ruler in Chitral was likely Shah Babur, who came in a second Islamic wave from Badakshan.
-His son, Shah Rais, is said to have been ruling in Yasin around 1660, according to Shigar-Nama.
-The next known ruler of Chitral is described as Shah Mahmud, who is reported recorded in Chinese Manchu annals of 1764 to have conquered Chitral from the Oirat Mongols who replaced the Chagatai rulers in 1678.
-He ruled from 1713-20.
+He has been mentioned in the Bahr al-Asrar, a 17th century court chronicle from the Uzbek Khanate of Balkh, as ruling Chitral in 1620.
+The 17th-century anonymous Tarikh-i-Kashgar further claims that Shah Babur became a tributary of Khanate of Kashgar in 1641 following an attack by Abdullah Khan Chughtai.
+His son, Shah Rais, is said to have been ruling in Yasin around 1660, according to Shigarnama (written 17th century).
+The next ruler known from sources outside Chitral is Shah Mahmud, who is recorded in Chinese Manchu annals of 1764 to have conquered Chitral from the Oirat Mongols who replaced the Chagatai rulers in 1678.
+He ruled from 1713–20.
 Shah Mahmud can reasonably be identified as Shah Mahmud Rais, son of Shah Nasir, who was forced to flee to Badakhshan by Mohtaram Shah I, the first Kator ruler of Chitral, but eventually regained his throne with the help of a large army from Kashgar and Yarkand.
 In the decisive battle fought at Danin, Shah Khushwaqt, brother of Shah Mohtaram, was killed, and the other Kator princes fled from Chitral.
 The battle of Danin is likely the same event reported in the Manchu annals and the Oirat Mongol invasion of Chitral mentioned by Biddulph.
 Shah Mahmud's counterattack, dated 1630 by the Nai Tarikh-i-Chitral, should be set around the 18th century instead.

-Kator Dynasty
+Kator dynasty

 The investigation by Wolfgang Holzwarth indicates that Kator rule may not have been established in Chitral until the mid-18th century, as documented in the Manchu annals.
 Holzwarth also suggests that the first seven rulers of the Rais period may be a recent invention, as there is no mention of them in any known source or oral tradition.
-The last three rulers are likely historical, and conflicts between the Kator and Khushwaqte branches of the same dynasty are described in more detail in the NTCH after the defeat of the Rais.
-Despite this, the chronology of events in the NTCH remains unreliable, and there is an effort to stretch the Kator rule back to the early 17th century, even though the first confirmed Kator ruler, Mohtaram Shah I, likely ruled in the early 18th century.
+The last three rulers are likely historical, and conflicts between the Kator and Khushwaqt branches of the same dynasty are described in more detail in the Nai Tarikh-i-Chitral after the defeat of the Rais.
+Despite this, the chronology of events in the Nai Tarikh-i-Chitral remains unreliable, and there is an effort to stretch the Kator rule back to the early 17th century, even though the first confirmed Kator ruler, Mohtaram Shah I, likely ruled in the early 18th century.
 Dynastic wars also continued to occur between close relatives of the Kator family to gain the throne.